 The character of Graha Sahid Surakarta's space lies in the wayang character symbols on the ceiling.
+A symbol is a sign that represents its object through agreement or consent in a specific context (Rahmadillah & Laksono, 2023).
 These symbols are depicted on a large cloth framed with wooden carvings around it, successfully giving a cultural touch to the concept of space by providing a wayang story above the heads of the space users.
 The research results from this journal contain descriptions contained in research data originating from symbols or signs found in the Graha Sahid Surakarta space.
-Applying Barthes' ideas to interior design, namely how spaces and objects in them communicate with their occupants.
+Applying Barthes' ideas to interior design, namely how spaces and objects in them communicate with their occupants (Holloway & Humphreys, 2019).
 Symbolic concept or sign: Barthes distinguishes between "denotation" (literal meaning) and "connotation" (deeper or hidden meaning) regarding symbols.
 In interior design, it means understanding how physical or architectural objects (displays) give the impression of certain meanings or emotions (connotations) (Sobur, 2009).
 The choice of wayang figures on the ceiling of Graha Sahid Surakarta has an implied meaning that conveys a certain mood or style.
 Mythology (Barthes) states that Indonesian culture is full of myths that influence the way humans understand the world around them.
 In the context of interior design it can mean that the design has a more symbolic or narrative meaning.
 The application of wayang figures on the ceiling can activate certain myths and stories related to wayang stories of that era.
 Breaking down structure, Barthes suggested breaking down cultural structures to understand how meaning is built.
 In the interior design of Graha Sahid Surakarta, it means breaking down the components of the room by considering how these components interact to create an overall meaning by placing the wayang character lines on the ceiling influencing the visual narrative of the space and the user's experience of enjoying the decorative touch of the wayang characters above them.
-Furthermore, Barthes' theory also explains the interaction between the reader and the texts and culture.
+Furthermore, Barthes' theory also explains the interaction between the reader and the text.
+Barthes talks about how readers or viewers are actively involved in understanding texts and culture (Sugihartati, 2017).
 In the context of interior design, namely how the space user interacts with the space, in this case the story implied by the wayang characters on the ceiling of Graha Sahid Surakarta, then the space user fills in and interprets the wayang symbols according to their needs and experiences while in the room.
 The mastery of symbols in Barthes' theory emphasizes the importance of symbols in society and how certain groups use them to gain more power and legitimacy.
 In interior design, namely considering how visual symbols are used in space to convey messages or emphasize certain identities, such as the storyline of the wayang characters found in three different parts of the ceiling of Graha Sahid Surakarta.